OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-node.md

   - **Frontend**: Plain JS/HTML/CSS files (`/public` folder)
     - `openvidu-browser-VERSION.js` : openvidu-browser library.
 You don't have to manipulate this file.
-    - `app.js` : sample application main JavaScritp file, which makes use of _openvidu-browser-VERSION.js_.
+    - `app.js` : sample application main JavaScript file, which makes use of _openvidu-browser-VERSION.js_.
     - `index.html` : HTML code for the form to login, the form to connect to a video-call and for the video-call itself.
 It has two links to both JavaScript files:

 	        <script src="openvidu-browser-VERSION.js"></script>